 Training volume (sets and reps) are inversely related to training intensity, which means the higher the training intensity the lower the training volume can be and needs to be and vice-versa.
-If you are training with a higher training intensity you should limit your training sets.

-How much weight should I Power Clean?
+Power Clean standards: How much weight should I Power Clean?

-In a nutshell it describes what is an acceptable result, a good result, a very good result and an excellent result.
+In a nutshell, it describes what is an acceptable result, a good result, a very good result, and an excellent result.

 Have a look at the table from the article The Ultimate Guide to Power Cleans

+As I mentioned in the article, please treat the numbers with care.
+These numbers are guidelines and meant for athletes that have consolidated the Power Clean technique.
 If you haven’t consolidated the Power Clean technique yet, please spend your efforts on perfecting the technique before attempting to find out, what your 1 RM is.

 Other good resources for Power Clean standards are